-The new methodology builds on the existing practice to determine the production cost (PC) savings of a transmission project, but includes averaging multiple PC savings based on multiple weather scenarios.
+The new methodology builds on the existing practice to determine the PC savings of a transmission project.
+The new methodology now includes averaging of PC savings based on multiple weather scenarios.
 Here is an overview of the updated procedure:

 - 1. Identify a region or a binding constraint that might benefit from an economic transmission project. - 2.
-Test the effectiveness of a transmission project in reducing the system-wide production cost.
-This is done by determining the PC savings with input data based on one weather scenario modeled in the base and change cases and comparing it to the first-year revenue requirement of the project.
-This is the base production cost savings to capital cost ratio (B/C ratio) for the transmission project.
+Test the effectiveness of the transmission project in reducing the system-wide PC.
+This evaluation is done by determining the PC savings with input data based on one weather scenario modeled in the base and change.
+The base PC savings to capital cost ratio (B/C ratio) for the transmission project is thus calculated using the PC savings and the first-year revenue requirement of the project.
 The weather scenario selected for this base simulation should represent near historic averages in terms of system peak demand, system energy, wind energy, and solar energy if possible.

-1 ERCOT's economic criteria can be found in Protocol Section 3.11.2 (5)
+&lt;sup>1 ERCOT's economic criteria can be found in Protocol Section 3.11.2 (5).

-- 3. If the B/C ratio for the transmission project is between 10 and 20%, determine PC savings under two other weather scenarios.
+- If the B/C ratio for the transmission project is within +/- 5% of the economic criteria, determine PC savings under two additional weather scenarios.
 These scenarios should be selected based on the guidelines set in section 2.3 of this document.
-Perform more economic analysis simulations with different peak loads, demand energy, and wind and solar capacity factors to determine PC savings under a range of weather scenarios. - 4.
-Average the three production cost savings to obtain an overall average production cost savings to capital cost ratio for the project being studied.
+Determine PC savings under a range of selected weather scenarios. - 4.
+Average the three PC savings and obtain an average PC savings to capital cost ratio for the project being studied.

+Weather - averaged PC Savings = $$\frac{\sum{i=1}^{3} PC Savings_i}{3}$$

-$$Weather-averaged\ PC\ Savings = \frac{\sum{i=1}^{3}PC\ Savings{i}}{3}$$ Figure 1: Calculating the weather-averaged Production Cost Savings
+Figure 1: Calculating the weather-averaged PC Savings

-5. If a project has an overall production cost savings to capital cost ratio that meets the economic criteria, then the project can be approved as an economic project after also considering other projects and other factors as necessary.
+5. If a project has an overall PC savings to capital cost ratio that meets the economic criteria, then the project can be approved as an economic project after considering other projects and factors as necessary.